The Heterogeneous Earnings Impact of Job Loss Across Workers, Establishments, and Markets: Heterogeneous Treatment Effects

-Figure \ref{fig2_CATE_ATE}A shows our distribution of CATE estimates.
-As is evident, the conditional treatment effects have a very wide distribution around the average treatment effect (the vertical line).
-All estimates are negative, which means that the GRF predicts that all types of workers, as defined by our data, suffer from average earnings losses if their firm closes down.
-But \textit{how large} these earnings losses are differ across types of workers.
-The distribution is skewed to the right, suggesting that many workers cope reasonably well, whereas a long left tail contains workers who are predicted to suffer very large earnings losses.
+CATE estimates for each worker from the GRF are illustrated in Figure \ref{fig2_CATE_ATE}A. All CATE estimates are negative, but there is substantial variation.
+The CATE distribution is skewed to the right, suggesting that many workers cope reasonably well, but there is a long left tail of workers estimated to suffer very large earnings losses.